restarian/brace_document/docs/specification/unit_test_output.md

         * ✓ finds the correct path data for the project
       * with the backup directory option used and verbose flag set
         * ✓ finds the correct path data for the project
+        * ✓ finds the correct path data for the project without a directory argument and no projectLocation option set
+        * ✓ finds the correct path data for the project without a directory argument and the projectLocation option set
         * ✓ complains if the backup directory is outside the repository
         * ✓ does not complain if the initial document directory is outside the repository but a backup directory is inside the project root